 To receive an out-of-state exemption, you will need to submit a vehicle maintenance receipt such as an oil change, tire rotation performed or other maintenance on the vehicle.

 The service invoice must include the name, phone number and address of the company who performed the service.
 The service invoice must also include vehicle information with plate or vin and vehicle year, make, model along with a recent date of service or an out-of-state inspection (showing vehicle information mentioned previously).

 Documents sent must be dated within the past four months when received.

-You may attach the documents to this online form.
-Please include your plate or vin number in the “Question/Comment” field.
 You can also fax the information to 910-645-7197.
 Be sure to include your name and phone number on your fax sheet.